polerix/Voigt-Kampff_Empathy-Test/README.md

-This is a python implementation of the Voight-Kampff Empathy Test from the Movie "Bladerunner" and to an extent the novel "Do androids dream of electric sheep".
+This Python script implements the Voight-Kampff Empathy Test from the movie *Blade Runner* and, to some extent, the novel *Do Androids Dream of Electric Sheep?*

-This is my iterpretation of the terminal screen used to ask the questions, matching sensor data, and provide a FICTIONAL diagnostic of REPLICANTS or HUMANS.
+It is my interpretation of the terminal interface used to present questions, correlate sensor data, and generate a fictional diagnostic to determine whether the subject is a REPLICANT or HUMAN.

-The Voigt-Kampff Empathy Test was a test designed to distinguish androids from humans by determining the subject's ability to empathize.
-The test was not perfect, as some humans with mental illnesses, such as schizophrenia, could conceivably fail.
+The Voight-Kampff Empathy Test was designed to distinguish androids from humans by measuring their capacity for empathy.
+However, the test had limitations; for instance, some humans with mental illnesses, such as schizophrenia, might fail the test.

-This python driven version is designed to run on “normal” size terminal at 80 columns by 24 rows.

-The end product will be running on a raspberry pi, with CO2, O2, Altitude, sensors, as well as a webcam aimed at an eye.

-The interviewer will use arrow keys on a keyboard to navigate the menus.
+The final version will run on a Raspberry Pi and integrate various sensors, including CO2, O2, and altitude sensors, as well as a webcam aimed at the subject's eye.
+The interviewer will navigate the interface using arrow keys on a keyboard.

-The Voigt Empathy Test was originally developed by the Pavlov Institute in the Soviet Union after some T-14 androids had been able to remain undetected for up to a year.
-In around 1989/2018, the Voigt scale was altered by Lurie Kampff, establishing the Voight-Kampff Altered Scale as the primary method of testing.[1]
+The original Voigt Empathy Test was developed by the Pavlov Institute in the Soviet Union after some T-14 androids managed to remain undetected for up to a year.
+Around 1989/2018, Lurie Kampff modified the Voigt scale, creating the Voight-Kampff Altered Scale, which became the standard method of testing.

-Bounty hunters were all subjected to the test prior to administering it to suspected androids.

-In early 1992/2021, bounty hunter Dave Holden performed the test on three Nexus-6 androids.
-The third, Max Polokov, shot Holden during testing and escaped.
-Rick Deckard took up Holden's assignment and performed the test on Rachael Rosen, Luba Luft, and Phil Resch.
+Bounty hunters themselves were required to pass the test before using it on suspected androids.
+In early 1992/2021, bounty hunter Dave Holden administered the test to three Nexus-6 androids.
+During the third test, android Max Polokov shot Holden and escaped.
+Rick Deckard then took over Holden's assignment, conducting tests on Rachael Rosen, Luba Luft, and Phil Resch.

-The test originally appears in Do Androids Dream of Electric Sheep?, then in the film adaptation, Blade Runner, where its spelling is slightly altered to Voight-Kampff.
-The original spelling is retained in the 1997 video game and the continuation novels written by K. W. Jeter.
+The Voight-Kampff test first appeared in *Do Androids Dream of Electric Sheep?* and was later featured in its film adaptation, *Blade Runner*.
+While the spelling was altered in the movie, the original spelling was retained in the 1997 video game and the continuation novels by K. W. Jeter.

-I do not own the names Voight-Kampff, Bladerunner, or any of this intellectual property.
+I do not claim ownership of the Voight-Kampff name, *Blade Runner*, or any associated intellectual property.

-This work is a work of art, for personal use, in a self educational function.
+This project is purely a personal work of art, created for self-education and non-commercial purposes.